Applying DITA to the Next Generation of Health Information

 * An example of modeling content-driven UI components for flexible UI design

-A librarian by education and a “standards-junkie” at heart, Scott Farrar has been at EBSCO Information Services for 14 years, spending his time at EBSCO digging deeply into aggregated content and metadata from a multitude of publishers in both XML-based standards and other lesser known standard formats.
-His most recent role in the organization has been as a Content Engineer for EBSCO’s medical reference product line, bringing DITA to into one of the few areas where EBSCO authors its own content.
-When not at work Scott is often cooking, singing choral music, or playing video games with his two children.
+Scott Farrar: Content Engineer for EBSCO’s medical reference product line, bringing DITA and years of XML experience to into one of the few areas where EBSCO authors its own content.
+Scott is a librarian (a.k.a. “standards-junkie”) by education, and when not at work is often cooking, singing choral music, or playing video games with his two children.